Sarah Burton: Fashion career

+Alexander McQueen (1997–2023)

-On graduation in 1997, she joined the company full-time as McQueen's personal assistant.
-Burton was appointed Head of Womenswear in 2000, during which time she created dresses for Michelle Obama, Cate Blanchett, Lady Gaga and Gwyneth Paltrow.
-Following McQueen's death in February 2010, and after company owner Gucci confirmed that the brand would continue, Burton was named as the new creative director of Alexander McQueen in May 2010.
-In September 2010, Burton presented in Paris the first McQueen womenswear collection she had wholly created.
+Upon her graduation in 1997, Burton joined Alexander McQueen full-time.
+Burton was appointed Head of Womenswear in 2000, during which time she created dresses for Cate Blanchett, Lady Gaga and Gwyneth Paltrow.
+Following McQueen's death in February 2010, and after company owner Gucci confirmed that the brand would continue, Burton was named as the new Creative Director of Alexander McQueen in May 2010.
+In October 2010, Burton presented her first show in Paris.

 On 29 April 2011, it was revealed that Burton had designed the wedding dress of Catherine Middleton for her marriage that day to Prince William, Duke of Cambridge.
-Burton's work came to the attention of Middleton in 2005 when she attended the wedding of Tom Parker Bowles, the son of the Duchess of Cornwall, for whom McQueen had designed the wedding dress for his bride, fashion journalist Sara Buys.
-Made by the Royal School of Needlework, Burton said creating the royal wedding dress had been the "experience of a lifetime".
+It is believed that Burton's work came to the attention of Middleton in 2005 when she attended the wedding of Tom Parker Bowles, the son of the Duchess of Cornwall, for whom McQueen had designed the wedding dress for his bride, fashion journalist Sara Buys.
+Burton said creating the royal wedding dress had been the "experience of a lifetime".

-Burton also designed maid of honour Pippa Middleton's dress, and the dress that Kate Middleton wore to the wedding's evening festivities.
+Burton also designed maid of honour Pippa Middleton's dress, and the dress that Catherine Middleton wore to the wedding's evening festivities.

 In 2011, Burton was named the British Fashion Council's Designer of the Year.

+In September 2023, Burton announced she would be departing Alexander McQueen.
+She had worked at the brand for 26 years.

+Givenchy (2024–present)

+It was announced in September 2024 that Burton would become creative director for French fashion house Givenchy.

 Personal life

-As of 2011 Burton lived in St John's Wood with her husband David Burton, a fashion photographer.
+As of 2011, Burton lived in St John's Wood with her husband David Burton, a fashion photographer.

 Honours

-On 28 November 2011 Sarah Burton won the Designer of the Year at the 2011 British Fashion Awards.
+On 28 November 2011, Burton won the Designer of the Year at the 2011 British Fashion Awards.

 In July 2012, Burton received an honorary degree from Manchester Metropolitan University where she was a former student, becoming an honorary Doctor of Arts.

 Burton was appointed Officer of the Order of the British Empire (OBE) in the 2012 Birthday Honours for services to the British fashion industry.

 In June 2019, Burton was awarded the Valentino Garavani and Giancarlo Giammetti International Award by the Council of Fashion Designers of America.
 In November 2019, the British Fashion Council bestowed Burton with the Trailblazer Award.

+In 2023, Burton was given the 'Special Recognition Award' at the Fashion Awards.